mdsol/the_policy_machine/CONTRIBUTING.md

 bundle exec rake pm:test:prepare
 ```

-By default, it will configure the test database to be postgresql, but you can change this with:
+By default, the above command will configure the test database to be postgresql, but you can change this with:

 ```
 bundle exec rake pm:test:prepare[mysql]
 ```

-If nokogiri fails to install for the test app, then try installing it with your local system libraries like:
+If nokogiri fails to install for the test app, then try installing it specifying your local system libraries like:
 ```
 gem install nokogiri --use-system-libraries
 ```

-Run all rspec with:
+Run all rspec tests with:

 ```
-[bundle exec] rspec
+bundle exec rspec
 ```

 Simplecov code coverage is generated automatically.
 Any changes you make to this repository should